How to use Workspaces Effectively

 Tips and best practices for getting the most out of your Workspaces

 If you read our article on how to create Workspaces, then you’re already up to speed on how and why members organize their conversations into workspaces.
-Workspaces not only help group your conversations by category, topic, project, or client, they also enable you to view multiple related conversations across a single dashboard.
+Workspaces not only help group your messages by category, topic, project, or client, they also enable you to view multiple related messages across a single dashboard.
 But what happens when you have multiple workspaces?

 This article provides tips for how to make Workspaces work for you.
 In the following sections, we’ll walk through best practices for organizing, prioritizing and viewing your workspaces.
 Let’s start by getting organized.

 There’s no exact science to organizing your Workspaces, but there are some best practices that suit different working roles and responsibilities.
 Often Workstorm members align with the Project Management or Client Services use cases outlined below, while others create a mix of the two or a unique organization system all their own.
 Try a few of the ideas below and see what works for you.